koi/plugin-leadsheet/README.md

 ## Community

 ## License
-lyTemplates-blanksheets is licensed under the GPL3 license.
+lyTemplates-singlepart is licensed under the GPL3 license.
 See the [LICENSE](LICENSE-GPL3) file.

 ## Credits
 For a list of contributers, see the [AUTHORS](AUTHORS.md) file.